 - Enter the setup menu.
-Go to SOURCE SETUP and press SELECT. - RENAME: AUX will be highlighted in red. - Press SELECT.
-The first character "A" will be highlighted in red. - Use the Master Control Knob or the ▲ ▼ buttons to change characters.
-Change the first one to "G". - Press the button to move to the next character.
-Change it to "A". - Use the ◆ ▶ buttons to move to each remaining character.
+Go to SOURCE SETUP and press SELECT. - Press the button until you reach AUX and press SELECT. - RENAME: AUX will be highlighted in red. - Press SELECT.
+The first character "A" will be highlighted in red. - Use the Master Control Knob or the ▲ buttons to change characters.
+Change the first one to "G". - Press the > button to move to the next character.
+Change it to "A". - Use the ∢ ▶ buttons to move to each remaining character.
 Change to "M" and "E". - Press BACK to leave the submenu and return to the main menu.